reikernodd/reikernodd/README.md

 # 💫 About Me:
-I'm Tony - a full-stack developer who loves building practical solutions and breaking things to understand how they work.
+I'm Reikernodd - a full-stack developer who loves building practical solutions and breaking things to understand how they work.

 🔭 **Currently working on:**
 - Banking service applications